StCost/signature-oss-component/README.md

 # Features
 When opened, dialog appears in center of screen and offers 3 ways to submit signature:
 1. Draw signature with mouse or finger
+2. Type text manually and choose fancy font
-2. Upload image of any format (jpg, png, svg, webp, etc.) Image is put onto canvas, scaled to fit canvas, and user can draw on top of it in draw mode
+3. Upload image of any format (jpg, png, svg, webp, etc.)
-3. Type text manually and choose fancy font
+   1. Image is put onto canvas, scaled to fit its size
+   2. User can draw on top of uploaded image in draw mode
+   3. Signature is transparent, if original uploaded image had transparency

 - Each of options are put onto canvas, so signature is always svg.
 - After submitting, dialog closes and calls callback with base64 string of signature image.
 This string can be saved in database or sent to server.